pachyderm/pachyderm/doc/reference/pipeline_spec.md

 ```

 In practice, you rarely need to specify all the fields.
-Most fields either come with sensible defaults or can be nil.
-Following is an example of a minimal spec:
+Most fields either come with sensible defaults or can be empty.
+The following text is an example of a minimum spec:

 ```json
 {